 If you’re looking for a WordPress Google Calendar Plugin, this could be the one for you.
 Dan’s Embedder for Google Calendar analyzes information from Google Calendar.
 It can help you feature events on your WordPress created webpage.

 You’ll find it has plenty of graphics options too, allowing you to change the way this feature looks to best fit with your WordPress site.
 It can make the lists and grids it displays viewable on mobile and all events are shortcode customizable.

 Sometimes the only thing that is keeping you from unorganized chaos is your calendar.
 Many of us rely on calendars to know what we should be doing and where we should be.
 It helps with time management and planning a busy day.
 Google Calendar extensions can make your calendar work even better for you.

 Apart from Google Calendar add ons, Google Calendar can be integrated with other software to help make your life even easier.
 These can help you get appointment bookings and reminders and sync them with your Google Calendar.
-One tool that does this well is Amelia.
+One tool that does this well is Amelia (the best WordPress appointment scheduling plugin).
 It works perfectly with Google Calendar to show all your appointments.
 These can be shared amongst customers or employees and can automate booking processes.